Jack Henry & Associates (NASDAQ:JKHY) Stock Rating Upgraded by BidaskClub

-Jack Henry & Associates (NASDAQ:JKHY) was upgraded by analysts at BidaskClub from a “sell” rating to a “hold” rating in a research report issued on Monday, BidAskClub reports.
+Jack Henry & Associates (NASDAQ:JKHY) was upgraded by research analysts at BidaskClub from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Sunday, BidAskClub reports.

-JKHY has been the topic of several other reports.
-Compass Point assumed coverage on Jack Henry & Associates in a research report on Thursday, September 17th.
-They issued a “neutral” rating and a $175.00 price objective on the stock.
-DA Davidson upgraded shares of Jack Henry & Associates from a “neutral” rating to a “buy” rating and boosted their target price for the company from $154.00 to $182.00 in a research note on Monday, November 9th.
-Raymond James reiterated a “buy” rating on shares of Jack Henry & Associates in a research note on Wednesday, August 19th.
-Royal Bank of Canada decreased their target price on shares of Jack Henry & Associates from $194.00 to $169.00 and set a “sector perform” rating for the company in a research note on Friday, November 6th.
-Finally, Gabelli began coverage on shares of Jack Henry & Associates in a research note on Tuesday, September 29th.
-They set a “buy” rating for the company.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and five have given a buy rating to the company.
-Jack Henry & Associates presently has a consensus rating of “Hold” and an average price target of $181.25.
+JKHY has been the topic of several other research reports.
+DA Davidson raised Jack Henry & Associates from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $154.00 to $182.00 in a research note on Monday, November 9th.
+Raymond James reissued a “buy” rating on shares of Jack Henry & Associates in a research note on Wednesday, August 19th.
+Royal Bank of Canada dropped their price target on Jack Henry & Associates from $194.00 to $169.00 and set a “sector perform” rating on the stock in a research note on Friday, November 6th.
+Stephens lifted their price target on Jack Henry & Associates from $170.00 to $176.00 and gave the company an “equal weight” rating in a research note on Friday, August 21st.
+They noted that the move was a valuation call.
+Finally, Oppenheimer reissued a “hold” rating on shares of Jack Henry & Associates in a research note on Thursday, November 5th.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating and five have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and an average price target of $181.25.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Mutual of America Capital Management LLC boosted its holdings in shares of Jack Henry & Associates by 0.6% during the 2nd quarter.
-Mutual of America Capital Management LLC now owns 10,551 shares of the technology company’s stock valued at $1,942,000 after purchasing an additional 58 shares during the last quarter.
-Capital Asset Advisory Services LLC lifted its holdings in shares of Jack Henry & Associates by 3.2% in the 2nd quarter.
-Capital Asset Advisory Services LLC now owns 1,904 shares of the technology company’s stock valued at $348,000 after acquiring an additional 59 shares during the last quarter.
-Colony Group LLC lifted its holdings in shares of Jack Henry & Associates by 0.5% in the 3rd quarter.
-Colony Group LLC now owns 16,107 shares of the technology company’s stock valued at $2,619,000 after acquiring an additional 74 shares during the last quarter.
-ICW Investment Advisors LLC lifted its holdings in shares of Jack Henry & Associates by 1.8% in the 2nd quarter.
-ICW Investment Advisors LLC now owns 4,402 shares of the technology company’s stock valued at $810,000 after acquiring an additional 79 shares during the last quarter.
-Finally, Fieldpoint Private Securities LLC lifted its holdings in shares of Jack Henry & Associates by 3.9% in the 3rd quarter.
-Fieldpoint Private Securities LLC now owns 2,122 shares of the technology company’s stock valued at $345,000 after acquiring an additional 79 shares during the last quarter.
-88.87% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Huntington National Bank increased its position in shares of Jack Henry & Associates by 541.7% in the third quarter.
+Huntington National Bank now owns 154 shares of the technology company’s stock valued at $25,000 after acquiring an additional 130 shares during the last quarter.
+Kore Private Wealth LLC grew its holdings in Jack Henry & Associates by 516.7% during the second quarter.
+Kore Private Wealth LLC now owns 148 shares of the technology company’s stock worth $27,000 after purchasing an additional 124 shares during the period.
+Braun Bostich & Associates Inc. bought a new position in Jack Henry & Associates during the third quarter worth about $33,000.
+Paces Ferry Wealth Advisors LLC bought a new position in Jack Henry & Associates during the third quarter worth about $34,000.
+Finally, Tompkins Financial Corp bought a new position in Jack Henry & Associates during the third quarter worth about $36,000.
+88.87% of the stock is currently owned by institutional investors and hedge funds.

 About Jack Henry & Associates